ROCm/rocmProfileData/raptor/README.md

 - raptor.py : Command-line driver.
 - ./cookbook : Interactive python examples and recipes showing how to use the RaptorParser API.
 - ./tests : PyTest-format tests and test inputs.

+### Terminology
+- Op (Operation): Each unique execution of a kernel or data movement is considered an "op."
+An op has a distinct sequence ID (starting at "1"), start and stop timestamps, the kernel name, and various derived statistics (e.g., Duration, PreGap).
+- Kernel: A group of ops that share the same kernel name are aggregated into "kernel" records within the kernelseq_df.
+- KernelSeq: A unique sequence of one or more kernels.
+Kernels include information such as the kernel name, a list of associated ops, and derived statistics (e.g., the time of the first and last instance, variability statistics, total PreGap, etc.).
+- Instance: Each individual op within a given KernelSeq is called an "instance" of that KernelSeq.
+- Category: Categories are collections of kernels with similar functionality, grouping kernels that perform related types of operations or serve similar purposes.

+In essence:

+- "Ops" are individual execution points.
+- "KernelSeq" group ops with the same sequence of kernels.
+A sequence of 1 groups ops with the same kernel name.
+- "Instances" are the specific occurrences of ops within a kernel.
+- "Categories" group related kernels by functionality.

 ### Testing and Contribution Guidelines